Taxation and Basic Income

 Example 1.
 A net Basic Income of $174.02 per week tax-free, $9,080 pa.

-A net Basic Income of $174.02 p.w. is just enough to offset the $9,080 pa extra tax paid by those with incomes greater than $70,000 but less than $180,000 when the present progressive tax is replaced with a 33% proportional tax.
+A net Basic Income of $174.02 p.w. is just enough to offset the $9,080 pa extra tax paid by those with incomes greater than $70,000 but less than $180,000 if or when the present progressive tax is replaced with a 33% proportional tax.

-Some Basic Income advocates suggest the alternative of a net Basic Income of $175 p.w., $9,131 pa. be paid with a 33% proportional tax as this will give everyone, including those with incomes over $70,000, a small increase in net income.
+Some Basic Income advocates suggest a net Basic Income of $175 p.w., $9,131 pa. be paid with a two-stage tax, 33% for incomes less than $180,000 p.a. with a 39% marginal tax on incomes above $180,000 as this will give everyone, including those with incomes over $70,000, a small increase in net income.

 For comparison purposes, three incomes levels are used in the examples below: